10 Best Exercises For Snowboarding To Improve Your Riding

 You’ll perform many movements with one foot strapped to a snowboard.
-So in a way lunges imitates that, imagine climbing uphill with only one foot strapped to a snowboard.
+So in a way, lunges imitate that, imagine climbing uphill with only one foot strapped to a snowboard.

-Lunges target following muscles: quads, hamstrings, calves, glutes, and abs.
+Lunges target the following muscles: quads, hamstrings, calves, glutes, and abs.

 Plank is a static exercise.
-It will challenge your core muscles an make them more firm.
+It will challenge your core muscles and make them more firm.

-Your core muscles will be initiated whole time during riding, especially while doing tricks.
-You’ll need to maintain that counter rotational posture on jibs you know.
+Your core muscles will be initiated the whole time during riding, especially while doing tricks.
+You’ll need to maintain that counter-rotational posture on jibs you know.

 This is one of the basic exercises for the upper body.
 Push-ups will make your chest, back, arms, and even core stronger.